raymond-u/lungo/README.md

 Alternatively, you can use [Podman](https://podman.io/) and [Podman Compose](https://github.com/containers/podman-compose).

-For installation instructions, refer to their respective documentation.
+For installation instructions, please refer to their respective documentation.

 ### Rootless execution